nds-org/developer-tutorial/develop.md

 * The Cloud9 Go IDE can be used to develop the Labs Workbench API server itself
 * With **novnc** / **xpra** Docker base images, adding your favorite graphical desktop applications is a snap!

+See a [video](https://nationaldataservice.atlassian.net/wiki/display/NDSC/Feature+Overview#FeatureOverview-Developmentenvironment-Clowderextractordevelopment) of this feature in action!

 # An Even More Complex Example: Securely access remote development services while developing locally
-If you'd rather use your desktop IDE than develop in the cloud, we offer a service called **HTTP Tunnel** (based on [Chisel](https://github.com/jpillora/chisel).
+If you'd rather use your desktop IDE than develop in the cloud, we offer a service called **HTTP Tunnel** (based on [Chisel](https://github.com/jpillora/chisel)).

 1. Start the Chisel application in Labs Workbench
 2. Download and install the Chisel client